runarberg/markdown-it-math/README.md

   `\(...\)` as delimiters where the risk of non-intended math expression is low.
 - `blockDelimiters`: Same as above, but for block expressions.
 Default `"$$"`.
-- `defaultRendererOptions`: The options passed into the default renderer.
+- `mathupOptions`: The options passed to the default mathup renderer.
 Ignored if you use a custom renderer.
+Default `{}`.
+- `temmlOptions`: The options passed to the temml renderer.
+Only available if you import from `markdown-it-math/temml` Ignored if you use a custom renderer.
-Default `{}`
+  Default `{}`.
 - `inlineCustomElement`:
   Specify `"tag-name"` or `["tag-name", { some: "attrs" }]` if you want to render inline expressions to a custom element.
 Ignored if you provide a